Child custody and living arrangements: support for your family

 • where your children will live

-• financial support and child maintenance
+• financial support and who pays child maintenance

 • grandparents’ visitation rights.